 New Zealand PM Ardern steps up fight against extremist online content

-Ardern said the government was investing NZUS$17 million (US$10.73 million) over four years to boost New Zealand’s ability to find, stop and stamp out terrorist and violent extremist content online quickly.
+Ardern said the government was investing NZ$17 million (US$10.73 million) over four years to boost New Zealand’s ability to find, stop and stamp out terrorist and violent extremist content online quickly.

 The investment would be used to double the investigative, forensic, intelligence and prevention work of the Department of Internal Affairs, she announced at a press conference.